resistance-protocol/litepaper/README.md

 # Deferred Bond Discounts

 The Resistance Protocol is designed to sell reserve bonds at a demand based discount as long as the discounted RSX price is above PF and below PC.
-That means no bonds are sold below PF nor above PC, because at these levels the Resistance Protocol enables "floor and ceiling peg arbitrage".
+The demand based discount mechanism does not rely on any oracle and provides a reliable secondary market for RSX price discovery.
+No bonds are sold below PF nor above PC, because at these levels the Resistance Protocol enables floor and ceiling peg arbitrage.
 The vesting term for Resistance Protocol bonds may be about 7 days, during which the discounted RSX vests linearly.
 Bond volume will be determined on a time unit basis.
 For instance the maximum bond volume right below PC might be 1k per minute, which would result in 1.44M available bond volume per day.
 Should available bond volume be bought up, then no more bonds can sell until the next time window opens up new bond volume.
 The described design has the following benefits.

 - The volume per time unit dynamic makes Resistance Protocol bonds easy to manage and automates governance.
 - The simple design of Resistance Protocol bonds enables changes in bond volume to have immediate effects.
-- The dynamic bond volume scaling along bond discounts restricts the secondary market in a deterministic way.
+- The dynamic bond volume scaling along bond discounts restricts the secondary market in a reflexive way.

 Below a simulation of DBD.
 The economical model assumes a PF of 1 and a PC of 5.
 The economical model assumes a static discount of 10% for educational purposes